List of DC Comics characters: P: Pozhar

 Pozhar (Пожар or "Fire") is a Russian superhero in the DC Universe.
 The character, created by John Ostrander and Joe Brozowski, first appeared in The Fury of Firestorm (vol. 2) #62 (August 1987).
 Within the stories' context, Mikhail Arkadin is a nuclear technician who worked at the Chernobyl Nuclear Power Plant.
 During the meltdown that occurred there, Arkadin's metagene was activated and he gained the ability to convert matter into energy.
 He was subsequently recruited by Major Zastrow of the Red Shadow as one of the Soviet Union's official superheroes.
 However, he is forced to wear a containment suit to prevent himself from destroying everything he touches.

 In 1986, John Ostrander became the writer of the Firestorm title following Gerry Conway's departure from DC Comics.
 His first major story arc pitted Firestorm (Ronnie Raymond) against the world, as the hero (acting on a suggestion from a terminally ill Martin Stein) demands that the U.S. and the Soviet Union destroy all of their nuclear weapons.
 After tussles with the Justice League and most of his enemies, Firestorm faces off against Pozhar in the Nevada desert, where both have an atomic bomb dropped on them.
 The two are fused into a new Firestorm controlled by the disembodied, amnesiac mind of Martin Stein.

 It is later revealed that Firestorm is a fire elemental and that Stein had originally been intended to be the fire elemental by himself: the inclusion of others in the Firestorm entity, such as Raymond and Arkadin, had been accidental.
 Stein becomes the sole Firestorm and leaves Earth, leaving Raymond and Arkadin powerless.

-In "The New 52" reboot, Arkadin helped Stein invent the Firestorm Protocols.
+In "The New 52" reboot, Arkadin helped Stein create the Firestorm Protocols.

 In Doomsday Clock, Pozhar appears as a member of the People's Heroes and closes Russia's borders to all foreigners, be they metahuman or not.